antzkr/LUKS-FDE-Auto-setup-Script/README.md

 Consider adding a swapfile on first login, since a swap partition adds increasing complexity for no significant advantage.
 Highly suggested for users with less than 16GB RAM.

 # General recommendations:
 - Keyfile Backup: Store multiple backups of the USB keyfile in secure locations.
-One USB backup is not enough.
+One USB backup is **not enough**.
-- Header Backup: Store securely OFFLINE with restricted permissions
+- Header Backup: Store securely **OFFLINE** with restricted permissions
-- USB Protection: The USB keyfile stick is now a critical component - protect it physically like real keys.
-Don't get lazy and leave the USB in the device when not in use!
+- USB Protection: **The USB keyfile stick is now a critical component - protect it physically like real keys.
+Don't get lazy and leave the USB in the device when not in use!**
 - Optional: Consider enabling TRIM for improved SSD performance.
-- System upgrade: After every kernel change you should update the initramfs and grub before rebooting, otherwise your system could lock you out!
+- System upgrade: After every kernel change you should update the initramfs and grub before rebooting, otherwise your system could lock you out.

 # DISCLAIMER
 Please review the LUKS FDE Auto-setup bash script carefully.
 NEVER run a script blindly without understanding what it could do.
 Don't trust me.
 Google around to find out more.
 Please research, research, research.